zero-hbar/lfrf-mock/index.md

 # **According to Mental Health America** [Mental Health America](https://mhanational.org/resources/quick-facts-and-statistics-about-mental-health/)

  ***19.87%*** of the population of the United States have a diagnosable mental illness.
 Approximately **68 MILLION PEOPLE**.

 ***66%*** of these individuals Cannot afford to pay for Mental Health Service

----
+## In Oklahoma

-## Who We Are
+that means approximately *500,000* individuals cannot afford Mental Health Services.

-We are a network of professionals, community advocates, and survivors who believe in creating access to behavioral health services without financial barriers.
+### In Lawton / Fort Sill

-Let Freedom Reign Foundation is a for-purpose initiative aimed at eliminating affordability as an obstacle to mental wellness.
+there are approximately *13,000* individuals cannot afford the Mental health Services they seek.

 ---